-National Drag Boat Championships roar into Wolf Creek
+National drag boat championships roar into Wolf Creek

-The National Finals of the Southern Drag Boat Association roar into Wolf Creek this weekend.
-The three-day event will determine this year’s championships in eight of the 12 national categories.
-Spectators are welcome all three days.

-The National Finals of the Southern Drag Boat Association roar into Wolf Creek this weekend.
+GROVE — The national finals of the Southern Drag Boat Association roar into Wolf Creek this weekend.
 The three-day event will determine this year’s championships in eight of the 12 national categories.

 Everything from jet skis to top alcohol hydro boats will be speeding down the 1,000-foot course.
 A drag-strip Christmas tree light will signal the start of each race that will feature two boats side by side churning to the finish line.